National Union of Artists of Ukraine

-The National Union of Artists of Ukraine (Спілка художників України) is an artist cooperative headquartered in Kyiv, Ukraine.
+The National Union of Artists of Ukraine (Спілка художників України) (NUAU) is an artist cooperative headquartered in Kyiv, Ukraine, since 1991.
 This voluntary creative association consists of painters, graphic artists, sculptors, masters of decorative art and art critics.

 Recognition of the Union

+The original name was the Union of Soviet Artists of Ukraine (USRU).
+In 1933, an organizing committee was created in Kharkiv, which prepared the creation of this Union.

+In 1938, at the 1st Congress of Artists of the Ukrainian SSR, the Union of Soviet Artists of Ukraine was created as a part of the Artists' Union of the USSR.

 On 7 September 1939, the Ukrainian SSR approved the statute of the Union of Soviet Artists of Ukraine.
 The charter defined the status of the union as a voluntary organization uniting the workers of fine arts on the territory of the Ukrainian SSR (painters, graphic artists, sculptors, theatre artists, folk art masters), as well as persons conducting research and critical work in this recognised field.

+After Declaration of Independence of Ukraine on 26 December 1991, USRU was renamed the National Union of Artists of Ukraine (NUAU).

+Since 1991 the National Union of Ukrainian Artists has published a quarterly illustrated magazine Fine Arts.

+It covers the current state and trends, history, theory, methodology, aesthetics, art education, practice, and general information about the fine arts of Ukraine.

 In 1998 the Union was awarded its National status.

 On the initiative of the National Union of Artists of Ukraine and other Ukrainian creative unions, the law on professional creative workers and creative unions have been changed.
 By decree of the President of Ukraine, a professional holiday named Artists Day which is dedicated to art was established.